Identification: MSS 097, Item 002

 Biographical information derived from the collection.

-The Joseph Hoare Beale journals, 1796–1848, consist of eight volumes kept by a world traveler of the late eighteenth to late nineteenth centuries.
-Beale, who may have been of Irish origin and served as secretary to Lord Thomas Pitt in Ceylon before traveling to America, recorded weather observations, activities, and expenses in the 5 "daily weather diaries."
+The Joseph Hoare Beale journals, 1796-1848, consist of nine volumes kept by a world traveler of the late eighteenth to late nineteenth centuries.
+Beale, who may have been of Irish origin and served as secretary to Lord Thomas Pitt in Ceylon before traveling to America, recorded weather observations, activities, and expenses in the five "daily weather diaries."
 In several cases, Beale also recorded when he wrote letters or received correspondence.
+The volumes also include two recipe books and a holograph of Sir Thomas Moore's "Sacred Melodies."

 University of Delaware.
 Library.
 Self works : diaries, scrapbooks, and other autobiographical efforts : catalog of an exhibition, August 19, 1997-December 18, 1997 : guide to selected sources.Newark, Del. : Special Collections, Hugh M. Morris Library, University of Delaware Library, 1997.